 Craig Scranton directs BNIM’s Government practice area.
 As a project manager, he is particularly adept at working with complex design and management teams, which require special organizational attention and coordination.
 Having served as project manager for some of BNIM's most complex projects, he has developed an expertise in the design of office buildings and parking facilities.
 Craig recently competed the GSA’s Internal Revenue Service Kansas City Campus, a 1,000,000 sq. ft. facility on a 27-acres site in Kansas City’s urban core.
 He was part of the design team for the David & Lucile Packard Foundation in Los Altos, California, where he was instrumental in developing a sustainability matrix.
 The Packard Matrix, as it became known, continues to help the architectural and construction industries understand how varied levels of sustainable design can impact the environment and business costs throughout the life of a building, beginning with initial construction.

 Adam is a senior Project Architect and Project Manager with valuable experience in a wide range of services from design to construction documentation to construction administration.
 His strong skills on tenant finish projects have been exercised on a variety of building types within the public and private sectors, ranging from corporate offices and headquarters to schools.
-Recent projects include National Association of Insurance Commissioners Headquarters in Kansas City, MO; Kansas City Power & Light Headquarters in Kansas City, MO; and Qualcomm Pacific Center Campus Building AY and AZ in San Diego, CA.
+Recent projects include National Association of Insurance Commissioners Headquarters in Kansas City, MO; Kansas City Power & Light Headquarters in Kansas City, MO; and the Pacific Center Campus Development in San Diego, CA.

-Adam received his Bachelors of Architecture from the University of Arizona and his Masters of Architecture in Architectural Managmennt from the University of Kansas.
+Adam received his Bachelors of Architecture from the University of Arizona and his Masters of Architecture in Architectural Management from the University of Kansas.